RickStrahl/GistIntegration-MarkdownMonster-Addin/Readme.md

 * Open from Gist
 * Save to Gist

-To open a document from a Gist simply use **Open from Gist**.
+To open a document from a Gist simply use **Open or embed from Gist**.
 Use the selection list to pick any Gist you want to load.
 Alternately you can explicitly type in a Gist Id.
 The username can be any user name, but it'll default the configuration value for `GithubUsername` in the Addin configuration.
 You can open Markdown documents or any other kind of code document for editing.

 To Save a Document to a Gist use **Save to Gist** while a document is open.
 You can use the list to select a Gist from the list to update an existing Gist, or check **Save as New Gist** checkbox to create a new Gist with a filename.